Christmas at Bok Tower Gardens

 Ready to get Started…..

 Start your pasta water in a large pot… adding some salt to the water to give the pasta some flavor…about a good Tbsp is good.
 Turn the water on to Medium High Heat.

 Begin the salad by making the pickled onions.

 Slice off the top and root end of the onion and then slice it in half as shown.

-Peel off the outer skin and then slice the onion thinly as shown.
+Peel off the outer skin and then slice the onion thinly.